EpicWink/sfini/README.md

 pydoc3 sifne
 ```

+See AWS Step Functions documentation for Step Functions usage.

 ### Example
 Note function parameter names are used to identify state variables: values
 are overwritten by return values, and signatures define what state